-Three of Boulder’s sports icons — climber Robyn Raboutou, triathlete Siri Lindley, Runner Colleen De Reuck — will be inducted into the Boulder Sports Hall of Fame at a ceremony held at the newly remodeled Boulder Museum on Sunday May 6 starting at 4pm.
+Three of Boulder’s sports icons — climber Robyn Raboutou, triathlete Siri Lindley, Runner Colleen De Reuck — will be inducted into the Boulder Sports Hall of Fame at a ceremony held at the newly remodeled Museum of Boulder on Sunday May 6 starting at 5pm.

 The Hall of Fame was established in 2011 by a group of local athletes to honor and preserve the legacy of some of the all-time greats who lived and trained in Boulder on their way to becoming the best in the world in their respective events.